 Webinars are no longer a buzzword for the select social media connoisseurs, but rather a must-have for every respectable business or brand.
 With affordable webinar platforms on the rise, anyone can become a presenter from the comfort of their home or office.
 But does that mean you should forever discard offline live events as a relic of the past?

 There is no definitive answer, as no business or brand is the same.
-Let’s explore the pros and cons of both to figure out which event type works best for you.
+Let’s explore both the pros and cons of figuring out which event type works best for you.

 Advantages of Webinars

 Let’s start with the positive.
 Here are three main factors that contribute to the increased popularity of online events:

 - Extreme cost effectiveness

 - Automated lead generation

 With over 4 billion people on the internet, it makes no sense to limit yourself to offline events.
 No more worries about the venue capacity: most webinar platforms nowadays allow you to have literally thousands of attendees at a fraction of the cost.

 Webinars are especially beneficial if your product has potential to get traction abroad.
 However, if you are just starting your business, even the plain tickets can be a financial burden, let alone renting a venue or paying for accommodations.

 The often-overlooked benefit of hosting webinars is the ability to get the best presenters.
 Of course, you are the star of the show, but having expert guests support your point will definitely win you credibility.
 What is more, you can get your guests’ audience to become your clients.
 As you might suspect, those guests are more likely to join an online event, rather than travel many miles to a live conference.